What was Skylab all about?

 Skylab, America’s first manned space station.
 Launched into orbit on May 14, 1973.

 A mere 63 seconds after launch, the unmanned rocket developed problems which came within moments of catastrophe, and arguably almost ended the space program.

 A protective micrometeoroid shield tore away from the rocket, taking one of the main solar panel arrays with it and jamming the other main solar panel array so that it could not deploy.

 This deprived Skylab of most of its electrical power, and also removed protection from intense solar heating, threatening to make it unusable.
 Footage has been located that may show either the anomaly as it occurred, or at the very least, the immediate aftermath, in which the rocket plume can clearly be seen behaving abnormally.

 project to convince the audience how much of a triumph Skylab was to their everyday lives.

-The data collected over 40 years ago was so comprehensive that it is still forms the backbone of mission development for the ISS.
-It is high time the story of this fine vehicle, Skylab, gets told to a new audience.
+The data collected over 40 years ago was so comprehensive that it is still forms the backbone of mission development for the International Space Station (ISS).